CPAN-Security/security.metacpan.org/docs/cna-faq.md

 We understand that much of the software on CPAN is written and maintained by volunteers in their spare time.
 We understand that a growing queue of bug reports for a side project can be overwhelming.
-And we understannd that people have other obligations, and more important things in their lives than maintaining software they wrote for fun 15 years ago.
+And we understand that people have other obligations, and more important things in their lives than maintaining software they wrote for fun 15 years ago.

 If you need assistance, please reach out to us.